usnistgov/trojai-example/README.md

     ```

 --------------
-# How to Register a TrojAI Evaluation Team
+# How to Register a TrojAI Team

 ## Accounts